Women's Champions League on the agenda in Caf meeting | Goal.com

 Women's Champions League on the agenda in Caf meeting

-Confederation of Africa Football (Caf) is showing a commitment to laying the foundations to grow the women's game, introducing the Women's Champions League for the first time on the continent.
+Confederation of Africa Football (Caf) is showing a commitment to laying the foundations to grow the women's game, by discussing the introduction of the Women's Champions League for the first time on the continent.

 Africa has continued to struggle in their quest for success on the global stage in two decades after none of its representatives reached the Women's World Cup quarter-finals in France last year.